 When working a single crochet, we insert the hook under both loops (i.e. under the front and back loop), and just above the right post arm.
-The hook exists on the back under the back loop, but above the ridge.
+The hook exits on the back under the back loop, but above the ridge.

 When working a waistcoat stitch, we insert the hook under both loops and right between the post arms.
-The hook must exist on the wrong side between the post arms and below the ridge.
+The hook must exit on the wrong side between the post arms and below the ridge.

 Waistcoat stitch, step-by-step